Parallellines0451/GTAIV.EFLC.FusionShaders/README.md

 #### Misc
 - Fixed outlines around objects when using DXVK
 - Fixed terrain pop-in
-- Added shader for procedural objects to reduce pop-in
 - Partially fixed building windows visible near the far plane if emissive depth write is disabled
 - Restored fence mipmap bias from versions prior to 1.0.6.0
 - Fixed incorrect texture filtering used in several shaders